-Let’s face it, maintaining healthy eating habits when travelling in Australia long term; it’s a struggle.
-Many factors, like changing climate and time zones, changing location, eating at odd times and inadequate cooking facilities, may lead to changing your eating habits.
-While travelling, it’s easier to prefer eating pre-packaged food, grabbing a snack and running into a fast-food restaurant as a quick solution to a hunger pang.
+Let’s face it: having healthy eating habits when travelling in Australia long term can be a struggle.
+Many factors, like changing climate and time zones, location, eating at odd times and inadequate cooking facilities, may change your habits and prevent you from eating healthy while travelling.
+It’s unarguably easier to prefer pre-packaged food, grabbing a snack and running into a fast-food restaurant as a quick solution to a hunger pang.

 While Australia is a country that offers some of the most exquisite food in this world, it’s not easy to get it, simply because Australian produce is not available in conventional supermarkets, where the ordinary traveller shops.
-Unless you do your research and find out where to buy local produce, the food you can buy in Australian supermarkets is mostly processed food.
+Unless you research where to buy local produce, the food you can buy in Australian supermarkets is mainly processed food.

-Furthermore, food is expensive in Australia, which impacts the overall cost of travelling around Australia.
+Furthermore, food is expensive in Australia, which impacts the cost of travelling around Australia.

 However, there are ways to maintain your eating habits and eat healthy food at reasonable prices.

 In Australia, processed food is what most people eat every day.
-And the rising number of fat and obese people in Australia is clear evidence that most people don’t eat much of the locally grown and produced healthy food.
-Processed food is devoid of essential nutrients; it’s added with lots of chemicals.
+And the rising number of fat and obese people in Australia clearly shows that most people don’t eat much locally grown and produced healthy food.
+Processed food is devoid of essential nutrients; it’s added with many chemicals.

 Processed food is very much fake food.
-Real food, instead, contains all the nutrients and micro-nutrients that our body needs to function well and provides our brain and heart with real energy.
+Instead, real food contains all the nutrients and micro-nutrients our body needs to function well and provides our brain and heart with natural energy.

-In over 15 years of travels around Australia, suffering from multi chemicals intolerances, I have found my way to maintain my healthy eating habits without breaking the bank.
+In over 15 years of travels around Australia, suffering from multi chemicals intolerances, I have found a way to maintain my healthy eating habits without breaking the bank.

 Eat healthy whole foods to keep your energy level high

 Whole foods are rich in essential nutrients and don’t contain added chemicals found in processed food.
-Eating wholemeal grain bread and food rich in fibre will keep your energy level high all day through.
+Eating wholemeal grain bread and fibre-rich food will keep your energy level high all day.

 This may lead to diabetes in the long term.
-I never eat food made out of refined flours.
+I never eat food made out of refined flour.
 Instead, I eat wholemeal cereals like oats, Khorasan wheat, rye and more seeds.

 Shop at local fruits and veggies markets or on your way

-Everywhere in Australia, you can find local fruits and vegetable markets.
+Everywhere in Australia, you can find local fruit and vegetable markets.

 Eat plenty of fresh fruits and fresh vegetables.
-This is the best way of providing your body with all vitamins and minerals to function optimally.
+This is the best way to provide your body with all the vitamins and minerals to function optimally.
 Australia is a country with a fantastic offer of fruits and veggies.
-Northern Australia is a source for excellent tropical fruits like avocados, mangos and more nuts.
+Northern Australia is a source of excellent tropical fruits like avocados, mangos and nuts.

 Read food labels in supermarkets.

-Cook your food and make breakfast to your energy meal.
+Cook your food and make breakfast for your energy meal.

 Prepare and cook your meals.
 I know it’s easier said than done.
-If you stay in a place with poor cooking facilities, it may be not easy.
-Avocado, chickpeas, veggies, seeds are an excellent basis for energetic salads.
+It may not be easy to stay in a place with poor cooking facilities.
+Avocados, chickpeas, veggies, and seeds are an excellent basis for healthy salads.
 In Australia, I wake up early and have a good breakfast as my main energy meal.

-Toasted whole grain bread, scrambled eggs with vegetables, fresh fruits and juices, oats porridge are my favourite brekkies.
+My favourite brekkies are toasted whole grain bread, scrambled eggs with vegetables, fresh fruits and juices, and oats porridge.
 In the evening, I eat pumpkin soup, which helps clear my body and provides lots of antioxidants and fluids.
 The food intake varies from day to day, depending on the activities and on the weather too.

 Eat simple food and prefer organic food.

-Processed food contains many additives and colourant and chemicals that 100 years ago were not even considered food.
+Processed food contains many additives and colourants, and chemicals that 100 years ago were not even considered food.
 So you can shout that the most refined food you get in supermarkets is fake food.
-The leading chains like Coles, IGA and Woolworths offer a wide selection of regional food, and they also sell fresh food like fruits and veggies at costly prices though.
+The leading chains like Coles, IGA and Woolworths offer a wide selection of regional food and sell fresh food like fruits and veggies at costly prices.

 Woolworths runs an excellent organic food label called Macrò, which I can recommend, as I have used many of their products.
-You can find Organic food in many fresh markets and in many health shops too.
+You can find Organic food in many fresh markets and health shops.

 Switch to a five-meal day